soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 synopsis:            A custom blog generator from markup files
 description:         This package provides a static blog generator
                      from a custom markup format to HTML.
-                     It defines a parsing for this custom markup format as well as an html pretty printer EDSL.
+                     It defines a parser for this custom markup format as well as an html pretty printer EDSL.

                      It is used as the example project in the online book